zhoufel1/pypass/README.md

 ```
 The program will prompt for the creation of a master password which will be used to access the database on future use.

-It is recommended for future convenience to have a shell script to run the program.<br/>
+It is VERY recommended for future convenience to create a shell script to access the virtual environment and run the program.
+For example, the following

-Here is an example script that will activate a virtual environment containing the dependencies, run the program, and deactivate the virtual environment on exit.
+`pypass` script allows pypass to be run via the command `pypass`:

 ```
 #!/bin/bash